Technologicat/extrafeathers/README.md

    - `meshsize` [**2D**, **3D**]
      - Compute the local mesh size (the `h` in finite element literature), defined as the maximum edge length of each mesh entity.
 The result is returned as a `MeshFunction`.
      - Can compute both cell and facet meshfunctions.
-     - Useful for stabilization methods in CFD, where `h` typically appears in the stabilization term.
+     - Useful for stabilization methods in advection-dominated problems, where `h` typically appears in the stabilization terms.
      - See the [`import_gmsh`](demo/import_gmsh.py) demo for an example.
    - `cell_mf_to_expression` [**2D**, **3D**]
      - Convert a scalar `double` `MeshFunction` into a `CompiledExpression` that can be used in UFL forms.
      - For example, `h = cell_mf_to_expression(meshsize(mesh))`.
+     - For full examples, see [`extrafeathers.pdes.navier_stokes`](extrafeathers/pdes/navier_stokes.py) and [`extrafeathers.pdes.advection_diffusion`](extrafeathers/pdes/advection_diffusion.py), which use this in SUPG stabilization.
    - `midpoint_refine` [**2D**], `P2_to_refined_P1` [**2D**]
      - Prepare Lagrange P2 (quadratic) data for export on a once-refined P1 mesh, so that it can be exported at full nodal resolution for visualization.
        - Essentially, we want to `w.assign(dolfin.interpolate(u, W))`, where `W` (uppercase) is the once-refined P1 function space and `w` (lowercase) is a `Function` on it; this does work when running serially.
        - However, in parallel, the P2 and P1 meshes will have different MPI partitioning, so each process is missing access to some of the data it needs to compute its part of the interpolant.
-Hence we must construct a mapping between the global DOFs, allgather the whole P2 DOF vector via MPI, and then assign the data to the corresponding DOFs of `w`.
+Hence we must construct a mapping between the global DOFs, allgather the whole P2 DOF vector, and then assign the data to the corresponding DOFs of `w`.
-     - `midpoint_refine` differs from `dolfin.refine` in that we guarantee to create a subtriangle out of the midpoints of the sides of each original triangle (see Figure 1 for an example).
+     - `midpoint_refine` differs from `dolfin.refine` in that we guarantee to create a subtriangle out of the midpoints of the sides of each original triangle.
 This subtriangle arrangement looks best for visualizing P2 data, when pretending that the data is P1 on the refined mesh (i.e. interpolating it instead of L2-projecting).
        - If you don't care about the aesthetics, `export_mesh = dolfin.refine(mesh)` instead of `export_mesh = extrafeathers.midpoint_refine(mesh)` works just as well.
      - `P2_to_refined_P1` supports both scalar and vector function spaces.
 Not tested on tensor fields yet.
-     - For full usage examples, see [`demo.coupled.main01_flow`](demo/coupled/main01_flow.py) (vector) and [`demo.coupled.main02_heat`](demo/coupled/main02_heat.py) (scalar).
+     - For full usage examples, see [`demo.coupled.main01_flow`](demo/coupled/main01_flow.py) (vector), [`demo.coupled.main02_heat`](demo/coupled/main02_heat.py) (scalar), and [`demo.boussinesq.main01_solve`](demo/boussinesq/main01_solve.py) (both).
  - **Plotting**
    - `mpiplot` [**2D**]
      - Plot the *whole* solution in the root process while running in parallel.
 For quick on-the-fly visualization.